Someone you love just died.

 COBRA health insurance

-You have 60 days from loss of coverage to elect COBRA continuation coverage.
+If you were covered under the deceased's employer health plan, you have 60 days from loss of coverage to elect COBRA continuation.
 Missing this window means losing access entirely.

 6 months